celestiaorg/docs/docs/nodes/itn-update-da-node.md

 description: Instructions for updating your DA node to the latest version release.
 ---

-# Upgrade and restart your light or full storage node
+# Upgrade and restart your light, bridge or full storage node

 ## Description